simplesalt/main-9bc77/content/speaking_law.md

 ---
 I explain practical ways that attorneys and law firms can best protect their clients from internet crime.
 Talks focus on practical techniques and why they work.

-> "I have not met a more engaging security speaker.
-Informative, practical, and entertaining."
-> /- Some dude I will find.
-[More Testimonials](#testimonials)

 All talks are CLE-eligible and focus on the easy and effective ways to protect:

 - funds and sensitive client data from theft